g3mndzy/SOC-Automation-Lab/README.md

 Wazuh correctly detected the malicious behavior and produced corresponding alerts within the manager and dashboard.
 These alerts were then forwarded to a Shuffle.io webhook, where the SOC automation workflow successfully triggered and ingested the alert data.

 This confirmed that the detection pipeline—from endpoint activity, to SIEM ingestion, to SOAR automation—was functioning as intended.

+## Reflections
+This lab was concluded after successfully validating end-to-end detection and automation workflows using Wazuh and Shuffle.io.
+Although additional steps were available, the core objectives of the lab were met, including environment setup, attack simulation, alert ingestion, and SOAR workflow execution.

+Throughout the process, multiple technical challenges were encountered involving service dependencies, cloud infrastructure limitations, and third-party integrations.
+Resolving these issues required systematic troubleshooting, research, and adaptation, ultimately reinforcing real-world problem-solving skills and resilience.

+This experience emphasized that effective security engineering is not only about completing prescribed steps, but also about making informed decisions, managing scope, and maintaining system stability while achieving meaningful outcomes.